Tag Archives: Auto Repair

 Pothole Damage and how to avoid it!

 Driving through a seemingly innocent hole in the road could result in costly car damage.
 Know the five best ways to avoid pothole damage 1.
 Check Tires Frequently inspect your tires to ensure they are properly inflated and do not have significant wear.
 If you hit a pothole with worn or underinflated tires, there is a greater risk of wheel or suspension damage.
 Inflate tires according to your vehicle manufacturer’s recommended tire pressure levels.
 Find this information on the door jamb sticker and in your owner’s manual.
 Do not use the pressure levels molded on the tire sidewall.
 To check the tire tread depth, insert a quarter upside down into several tread grooves.
 If the top of Washington’s head is visible, it’s time for new tires.
 How to properly check tire tread 2.
 Inspect Suspension Make certain struts, shock absorbers and other suspension parts are in good condition.
-Changes in vehicle handling, excessive vibration or uneven tire wear can indicate dama ... read more
+Changes in vehicle handling, excessive vibration or uneven tire wear can indicate dam ... read more

 How to Protect Your Car From Rodents CR offers clever solutions to critters nibbling at your wires